About the Project

 Affinity Diagram

-Revised Low Fidelity Prototype
+Revised Low Fidelity Mobile Prototype

 Based on the affinity diagram, I determined which feedback was most critical to creating a successful user experience and revised my low fidelity prototype.

-Revised Low Fidelity Prototype
+Revised Low Fidelity Mobile Prototype

 Design System and Style Guide